Clem Miller: Tenure in Congress

 He ran for Congress in 1956 but was unsuccessful.
 He ran again in 1958 and was elected as a Democrat to the Eighty-sixth Congress.
 In 1960, he was re-elected to the Eighty-seventh Congress.
 Of note, Miller authored the legislation that established Point Reyes National Seashore.

+Death and burial

 He served in Congress from January 3, 1959, until his death in an airplane accident near Eureka, California, on October 7, 1962.
 He was interred in Point Reyes National Seashore, north of San Francisco, California.

 Legacy

 He was a grandson of Charles R. Miller and a nephew of Thomas W. Miller, and the grandfather of poet and rapper George Watsky.

 Miller was elected posthumously to the Eighty-eighth Congress.

 He was the author of the book Member of the House: Letters of a Congressman.